mediaformat/fediembedi/readme.md

 ### Updates ###

-The plugin is under active development, to keep FediEmbedi updated install [Github Updater](https://github.com/afragen/github-updater) as a companion plugin, and it will manage updates from within your Wordpress installation.
+The plugin is under active development, and aims to release to the WordPress Plugins directory in the short term.

 ## Installation ##